Permafrost/TundraTN/SERVICES.md

   the `InternalID` of the bizdoc must be specified, with the remainder of the `WmTN/wm.tn.rec:BizDocEnvelope` structure purely optional.
-* `bizdoc.content` is an optional string, byte array, or input stream used to calculate the SHA-512 message digest.
+* `bizdoc.content` is an optional string, byte array, input stream, or `IData` document used to calculate the SHA-512 message digest.
+If an `IData` document is provided, it is first canonicalized by recursively sorting the keys in ascending lexicographic order and then serialized as minified JSON before calculating the message digest.
 If not specified, the bizdoc's default content part will be used.

 #### Outputs:

 * `duplicate` is a boolean flag which when `true` indicates that the given document was detected as a duplicate of another pre-existing document.
-* `message` is an optional message describing the result of the duplicate check suitable for logging.
+* `message` is a message describing the result of the duplicate check suitable for logging.
 * `bizdoc` is the Trading Networks document that was checked.
 * `bizdoc.content` is the content used to calculate the SHA-512 message digest.
 The content is returned in the same format as